 He then took a medical internship at the Adelaide Hospital in Dublin.
 Adelaide Hospital was a hospital where the staff members were required to be protestant and it was set up to treat the protestant poor from around the St. Patrick’s Cathedral11.
 He did not finish his internship as he heard that the Church Mission Society (CMS) was in need of doctors and missionaries in British Columbia.
 He did not finish his internship to receive his doctor’s papers.
 Whether it was because he thought it might sway him to become a doctor rather than a missionary10, or whether he felt the need for his services was too great8or he did not have the patience to complete his degree9is a matter of opinion and I’m sure the tale depended on the listener.

 It took Robert three months to travel from London to Victoria, British Columbia.
 Robert travelled to New York on the SS City of Boston arriving 20 January 1867 a sailing that took 10 days12.
 He then travelled southward to Panama, crossed Panama – likely by train, which occupied “but a few hours” and another voyage up to San Francisco12.
-He then boarded the Active arriving in Victoria on 13 March 1867 at 10:45 at night after a very windy two-day trip from San Francisco.41.
+He then boarded the Active arriving in Victoria on 13 March 1867 at 10:45 at night after a very windy four-day trip from San Francisco (the trip was normally 2 days).41.
 He was a curious person, and while he was travelling on the ships learned about how the sailors used their telescopes.
 He would later use that information to estimate the elevation of places he travelled and mountains in northern BC8.

 Robert and Alice were married more than a year when he wrote to the CMS as he had not yet received his increase in salary.
 The increase in salary from a bachelor to a married man was an additional £50 per year (that’s about $10,000 Canadian in current dollars)12.